-Schedule: Ongoing maintenance of data.
+Schedule: Ongoing maintainance of data.
 Reviewed data of first cohort after they graduate in 2022.

-Tactic 3: Review and update the Core Functions Document for the program.
+Tactic 3: Review and update the Core

+Functions Document for the program.

-Schedule: Started Fall 2020 and continuing with every cohort.
+Schedule: Fall 2020.

-Objective 2: Create a peer mentoring program where more experienced (second year) graduate students' mentor (first year) less experienced students.
+Objective 2: Create a peer mentoring program where more experienced (second year) graduate students mentor (first year) less experienced students.

-Tactic: When students are admitted into the program, they will be paired with a second-year student.
+Tactic: When students are admitted into the program they will be paired with a second year student.

 Schedule: This cannot be completed with the first cohort of students.
-This was implemented with a 2nd cohort of students in Fall 2021, 3rd cohort of students in Fall 2022 and a 4th cohort of students in Fall 2023.
+This was implemented with 2nd cohort of students- Fall 2021 and 3rd cohort of students-Fall 2022.